ManuelJSales/ManuelJSales/README.md

 <a name="education"></a>
 ## Education
 ### University of Denver, Daniels College of Business
-Bachelor of Science in Business Administration – Business Information and Analytics, Expected Graduation: June 2024
+Bachelor of Science in Business Administration – Business Information and Analytics, Graduation Date: June 2024

 Embarking on my academic journey at the University of Denver, I have been fortunate to be under the tutelage of distinguished professors within the realm of business academia.
 Their unparalleled guidance has ignited my passion for data analytics, a field where precision meets creativity.
 I am deeply indebted to these mentors, whose influence has been instrumental in shaping my academic and professional outlook.